cornelber/itschool-news-react/README.md

 -   Save in localStorage and delete respectively from localStorage
 -   Alert notification when adding and deleting from Favorites
 -   Display a maximum of 3 news from Favorites on the Home page
+-   Scroll to Top Button on each page

 ## Languages and Tools